tedoaba/GPT-from-scratch/README.md

 4. Generate text:
     - After training, the model will generate text based on the learned patterns from the dataset.

+5. Tune hyperparameters:
+    - Run the hyperparameter tuning script to find the best parameters for training:
+    ```sh
+    python experiments/hyperparameter_tuning.py
+    ```
+    - The best hyperparameters will be saved in `logs/hyperparameters/best_hyperparameters.txt`

 ## Configuration